Jac-Zac/paleofetch-mac-prettier/README.md

 ## Compiling

+Enter folder and type `make file` or `make`

-`clang src/paleofetch.c -o paleofetch  -framework Cocoa -framework IOKit`
+If you don't have it just type `clang src/paleofetch.c -o paleofetch  -framework Cocoa -framework IOKit`

+There is also option `make clean` to clean and `make dump` to make assembly code for debuging

 ## FAQ